Polarimetry and albedo of the Near-Earth Asteroid 2025 FA22: Results

 where $A$, $B$, $C$ and the inversion phase angle \ainv\ are parameters to be determined by means of best-fit techniques.
 Equation~(\ref{Eqn:trigo}) is the so-called trigonometric representation of the phase-polarisation relationship of asteroids originally proposed by \citet{LumMuin93}, and later adopted by other authors, including, for instance, \citet{Pentetal05} and \citet{Devetal18}.
 This representation of the phase-polarisation curve is normally used to fit NEA polarimetric data, because it provides a satisfactory representation of observations obtained up to high phase angles, well beyond the limits reached by main-belt asteroids.

-A Levenberg-Marquardt algorithm allowed us to recover the best-fit values for the $A$, $B$, and $C$ parameters, as well as the corresponding covariant matrix.
-The resulting values for these parameters, as well as for the polarimetric parameters $\alpha_{\rm 0}$, $\pmin$, $\alpha_{\rm max}$ and \pmax are listed in Table \ref{Tab_Coeff}.
-The inversion angle $\alpha_{\rm 0}$ is nearly independent of wavelength and $\sim 19.5^\circ$.

-The next step was to compute analytically the value of the so-called polarimetric slope $h$, defined as the derivative of $\pr(\alpha)$ computed at the inversion angle \ainv.
-It is given by
+A Levenberg-Marquardt algorithm allowed us to recover the best-fit values for the $A$, $B$, $C$, and $\alpha_{\rm 0}$ parameters, as well as the corresponding covariant matrix.
+This matrix leads to the $1\,\sigma$ uncertainty on the fit parameters.
+For a given set of fit parameters, the so-called polarimetric slope $h$, defined as the derivative of modelled phase-polarisation curve $\pr(\alpha)$ at the inversion angle \ainv\ can be computed analytically by\,:

-The resulting value for $h$ in all filters is $\sim 0.12$\%/deg (see Table~\ref{Tab_Coeff}).
-The polarimetric slope $h$ is one of the most important parameters characterising a phase-polarisation curve, as it may be used to feed the semi-empirical relationship that links it to the geometrical albedo $a$ of the object (\citealt{Celetal15} and references therein)